Env-Data-Sci-FA24/.github/profile/README.md

 ## Preparation

-### REQUIRED to do before the class starts
+### REQUIRED

-#### 1) Set up Instructions and Tutorials
+#### Set up Instructions

-- You **must** install all necessary software to the computer you will be using in class before the course begins.
-From the online book [Happy Git and GitHub for the useR](https://happygitwithr.com/github-acct.html), complete **all** of Lessons 4 - 12 (skipping lesson 10, use HTTPS tokens and not SSH), and lessons 13 and/or 14 for troubleshooting if you have any issues.
+- From the online book [Happy Git and GitHub for the useR](https://happygitwithr.com/github-acct.html), complete **all** of Lessons 4 - 12 (skipping lesson 10, use HTTPS tokens and not SSH), and lessons 13 and/or 14 for troubleshooting if you have any issues.
 This book is a phenomenal resource for learning git, GitHub, and RStudio integration.

-  *Even if you already have R/RStudio installed, please make sure to install the newest versions.
-At MINIMUM you must have R version 4.2 or greater*

 ### Suggested

-If you are joining this class with minimal R experience, OR need a refresher on some of the fundamentals, we HIGHLY suggest working through some of these resources/tutorials:
+If you need a refresher on some R fundamentals, or want more R practice outside this course, we suggest working through some of these resources/tutorials:

 - [RStudio Primers](https://github.com/rossyndicate/primers/blob/main/README.md) - Interactive